tokio-rs/website/content/tokio/tutorial/spawning.md

 Tasks are the unit of execution managed by the scheduler.
-Spawning the task submits it to the Tokio scheduler, which then ensures that the task executes when it has work to do.
+Spawning the task submits it to the Tokio scheduler, which then ensures that the task executes when it has no work to do.
 The spawned task may be executed on the same thread as where it was spawned, or it may execute on a different runtime thread.
 The task can also be moved between threads after being spawned.